Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

-Lesson Extension Activities (Return to Contents)
+Lesson Extension Activities

 Have students investigate other methods of communication that use and do not use technology.
 Ask them to answer questions, such as: what types of communication did people in Asia use in the 19th century?
 What types of communication do specific animals use?
 What types of communication might people without communication technology—who are in distress—use?

 Have students research what other types of satellites do and why they also might be useful.
-Challenge students to find pictures or other information that was generated via an Earth orbiting satellite.
+Challenge students to find pictures or other information that was generated via an Earth-orbiting satellite.

 Have students make models of satellites including the power-generating devices, the receiver and transmitting antenna and devices, etc.

-The contents of this digital library curriculum were developed under a grant from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education and National Science Foundation GK-12 grant no. 0226322.
-However, these contents do not necessarily represent the policies of the Department of Education or National Science Foundation, and you should not assume endorsement by the federal government.
+The contents of this digital library curriculum were developed under grants from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education and National Science Foundation (GK-12 grant no. 0338326).
+However, these contents do not necessarily represent the policies of the DOE or NSF, and you should not assume endorsement by the federal government.

 Last modified: February 5, 2016